-Thousands Flee Fast-Moving Wildfire In Northern California
+Paradise, Calif., Destroyed By Wildfire, Authorities Say

 The Adventist Health Feather River Hospital in Paradise evacuated all its patients and staff, given its close proximity to the fire, and transported them safely to hospitals in neighboring towns, Jill Kinney, an Adventist Health spokeswoman told the Associated Press.
 She said she did not know the exact number of people evacuated.

+The Woolsey Fire also burned through several homes in Oak Park in Simi Valley, just a few miles from Thousand Oaks, the site of a deadly shooting at a bar late Wednesday that killed at least 12 people.

+#Woolseyfire *UPDATE* Mandatory Evacuations are now in place south of the 101 fwy to Mulholland Hwy, west of Las Virgenes rd. to Westlake blvd.
+Do not wait until it is too late to safely leave the area https://t.co/KC79ALBFee— LACounty Fire PIO (@LACoFDPIO) November 9, 2018

-The fire is the latest in a string of disastrous wildfires that have burned in California over the past year.
+The fires are the latest in a string of disastrous wildfires that have burned in California over the past year.

 Last year the Tubbs Fire in nearby Napa and Sonoma counties killed 22 people.
 Paradise itself is around 70 miles south of Redding, where the Carr Fire killed eight people and destroyed more than 1,000 homes in July.